A Miro board is an online whiteboard that you can use to visualize your ideas, work on projects either individually or with a team.

 Board information card

-In order to identify your boards, we recommend you to
+In order to identify your boards, we recommend you:

 You can set all of this in the board information card:

-Note that the Select preview area option is not supported in Safari
+You can also select a preview area on the board.
+Note that the Select preview area option is not supported in Safari.

-Here you can also check the board owner, the date of creation and of last changes, and also the project it is saved in.
-In this menu, you can delete and duplicate the board if you have ownership rights.
+Here you can also check the board owner, the date of creation and of last changes, and the project it is saved in.
+In this menu, you can delete and duplicate the board if you have the corresponding rights.

 💡 Although Miro boards are endless, it is more convenient to devote each board to one particular topic or project.